 Step 5.
 Go through the on-screen instructions and your iPhone will eventually be fixed.
-You should no longer get the update requested stuck screen on your iPhone.
+You should no longer get iOS update stuck on update requested screen.

 What helps connect your iPhone to your networks are the network settings on your phone.
 These settings define how your phone should connect to various networks.
 If there are any issues with these settings or if you or someone else has modified these settings, resetting them should fix the update requested issue on your device.

 Your iPhone has a built-in option to reset network settings with a single tap and you can do that as follows.